appsecco/VyAPI/README.md

 ## Thanks

-[@makash](https://github.com/makash): For guiding and encouraging me to explore my interest area
+* [@makash](https://github.com/makash): For guiding and encouraging me to explore my interest area
+* [@riyazwalikar](https://github.com/riyazwalikar) and [Gwilym](https://uk.linkedin.com/in/gwilymlewis): For helping me with VyAPI logo design
-Sunesh: For helping me with the documentation and picture editing Madhu, Bharath and Abhishek: For their feedback, suggestions and encouragement Riyaz and Gwil: For helping me with VyAPI logo design My brother (Ayush): For his creative inputs while editing the image used on vulnerable service screen
+* [@suneshgovind](https://github.com/suneshgovind): For helping me with the documentation and picture editing
+* [madhuakula](https://github.com/madhuakula): For prompt feedback and helping with Ops tasks
+* [yamakira](https://github.com/yamakira) and [abhisek](https://github.com/abhisek): For their feedback, suggestions and encouragement
+* Ayush Gaurav: For his creative inputs while editing the image used on vulnerable service screen

-Special thanks to @andresriancho and all other people whom I met through their blogposts and/or their helpful responses on stackoverflow.com, and who's work helped me clarify my concepts and, ultimately, allowed me to turn my imagination into a working model.
+Special thanks to all other people whom I met through their blogposts and/or their helpful responses on stackoverflow.com, and who's work helped me clarify my concepts and, ultimately, allowed me to turn my imagination into a working model.

 ## License